1 – Introduction and Clue #1

 So far, we have looked at this mystery of the “abomination” mostly from the secular angle.
 But let’s see it now from a religious viewpoint.

 In ancient times most “abominations” were abhorrent practices, or objects, that were part of the worship and service of a demon god.
 So, what “god” should the “abomination of desolation” be associated with?
 Where is the clue for this?
 Well, if we look in Daniel 11:38, there is mention of a “god of forces”.
-So, perhaps we have here the spiritual background behind the Antichrist’s physical act.
-Could it be that we have here the name of the god who inspires the creation/invention of these abominations of desolation?
+So, perhaps we have here (verse 38) the spiritual background behind the Antichrist’s physical act (from verse 31).
+Could it be that we have here the name of the god who inspires the creation/invention and use of these abominations of desolation?

-Back in verse 31 it is said of the Antichrist and his forces that “they shall pollute the sanctuary of strength” by placing in it “the abomination that makes desolate”.
+Back in verse 31 it is said of the Antichrist and his forces that “they shall pollute the sanctuary of strength” by sending in “the abomination that makes desolate”.
 Then here in verse 38, as if by way of explanation for this shocking act of desecration in verse 31, we are given a look into the Antichrist’s spiritual life: he “shall honor the god of forces”.
-Put very simply, it is because of the Antichrist’s “honour” for some new-fangled god of war, that he is motivated to send the destroying“abomination” into the “sanctuary”.
+Put very simply, it is because of the Antichrist’s “honour” for some strange new god of war, that he is motivated to send the destroying “abomination” into the “sanctuary”.

 * The word “forces” is the same word used in the phrase (“sanctuary of strength”).
 In that verse the context tells us that it is referring to a sanctuary devoted to God.
 The word for “strength” is often applied like this – in a spiritual sense, as in“The Lord is the strength of my life”.
 (Psalm 27:1 – KJV) But when “strength” refers to those who are relying on their own strength, then it takes on a different meaning of physical strength rather than spiritual strength.

 So let’s hone in a bit more on this word “forces” as it is used here.
-In simple terms and according to the context, it should mean a militarily fortified place.
+In simple terms and according to the war context, it should mean a militarily fortified place.
 In ancient times, to fortify a city required building high walls; and it also meant stockpiling an arsenal of weapons.
-Back in those days, high walls were an important means of fortification, but nowadays they would serve little useful purpose.
+Back in those days, high walls were an important means of fortification for cities.
+Even whole nations tried to protect themselves with walls, e.g. the Great Wall of China and Hadrian’s Wall in England.
+But nowadays they would serve little useful purpose.
 Instead, the emphasis now is on amassing a great arsenal of high-tech weaponry.
 This is how to “fortify” a city or nation in this day and age.

 In the margin of many Bibles the alternative translation is given: “god of munitions” – probably in recognition of the fact that weaponry and associated war materials should also be included under the general term of “fortified place”.
 And the word “munitions” certainly does fit the modern reality better.
 So rather than calling this a “god of forces”, the more appropriate translation would be “god of munitions”.
 War and the munitions that go along with it are the objects of worship.